UCL-ARC/Mutein/Pipelines/vcf/overview.md

 ### List of Papers

-This table will list the papers from which our multi-tissue dataset is drawn from:
+This table lists the papers from which our multi-tissue dataset is drawn.
+UID is intended to be a unique, stable ID within this project only (ie if any paper gets removed from the list do not reuse it's UID for any new papers).

 | UID | GH Issue# | DOI | PubMed |First Author | Year | Title |
 |-----|-----------|-----|--------|-------------|------|-------|